 Saskatchewan has a strong tradition of homeownership and being fiscally conservative.
 Because of this, Saskatchewan's housing market has remained stable.
 The province has not seen the same level of price volatility as other Canadian provinces.

 The average house price in Saskatchewan is $280,000, with 74.1% of households owning the home they live in.
 Out of the households that do own their own home, 53.5% of them have completely paid off their mortgage, which is the highest percentage of homeowners who live mortgage-free amongst all Canadian provinces.

 Saskatoon housing market

 With a population of 273,000, Saskatoon is Saskatchewan's largest city.
 61% of families in Saskatoon own their own homes, with the average price of a house costing $290,000.

 Regina is the capital city of Saskatchewan.
 With a population of 228,000, it's just behind Saskatoon as being one of the most populous cities in the province.

 Since 2015, real estate prices in Regina have dropped 15%, with the average price of a home costing $252,000 and homeownership rates hovering at around 62.9%.
-The stagnant real estate prices in Regina is mostly attributed to the large supply of housing available in the province.
+The stagnant real estate prices in Regina are mostly attributed to the ample supply of housing available in the province.

 Saskatchewan mortgage brokers

-Mortgage brokers can help you find a home financing option to best fit your financial situation.
-Brokers have access to the volume discounts offered by many mortgage lenders, making finding a great mortgage rate more streamlined and cost effective.
+Mortgage brokers can help you find a home financing option to fit your financial situation best.
+Brokers have access to the volume discounts offered by many mortgage lenders, making finding a great mortgage rate more streamlined and cost-effective.